sir-dunxalot/ember-blog/README.md

 Save the post in the `posts` directory with any filename you like (filename does not affect the fixtures compiling).
 Everything outside the YAML Front Matter will be [parsed as markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#emphasis) and used for the content of the blog post.

-Deployment
+Deployment & Github Pages
 ------

-To compile your app for production (minimize, optimize, etc), run `brunch build --production`
+To compile your app for production (minimizing, optimizing, etc), run `brunch build --production`.

-### Github Pages

-Deploying to [github pages](https://pages.github.com/) is super easy!
-Simply run `git push origin` or whatever command you use to push to the master branch fo your blog repo.
+Deploying to [Github Pages](https://pages.github.com/) is super easy!
+Simply run `git push origin` or whatever command you use to push to the master branch of your blog repo.
 Octosmashed will run on Github Pages without any issues.

-Todos and Known Issues
+Todos & Known Issues
 ------

 - WIP - lots of functionality needs to be added